MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 ### Submit the offer

-When you finish configuring the offer, validate the offer and submit your offer for publishing.
-The offer overview page shows the Publish status where you can track the progress.
+When you finish configuring the offer along with the plans, validate the offer and submit your offer for publishing.
+The offer overview page displays the **Publish status** where you can track the progress.

-When the offer is in Publisher sign-off state, preview links for the respective platforms are given below the **Go live** button to test the offer.
+When the offer reaches the **Publisher signoff** stage, preview links for the respective platforms are given below the **Go live** button to test the offer.
 It's recommended to [preview and test the offer](Test-preview-for-monetized-apps.md) before you publish the offer live.

 ## Code sample